MARIAN PREPARES FOR AUGUST CLASSES

 We are proud to announce the All-school Board (ASB) and grade-level officers and representatives for the 20-21 school year.
 Click here for a complete list.
 Congratulations to all of you who were elected to represent your peers!

-- All members of the Marian Community were invited to watch a video memo from Mr. Jeff Zajac, Assistant Head of School, and Mrs. Stacey Cushman, Academic Dean, addressing what we've learned from our first week of Distance Learning and how Marian is planning for the future.
+- All members of the Marian Community were invited to watch a video memo from Mr. Jeff Zajac, Assistant Head of School, and Mrs. Stacey Cushman, Academic Dean, addressing what we've learned from the first week of Distance Learning and how Marian is planning for the future.
 PLEASE CLICK HERE.

 - Many of your general academic questions will be answered by our Guidance News.
 Click here to learn about grades, revised plans for testing, etc.